AliLogic/CoD-ApocalypticWarfare/README.md

 # CoD-ApocalypticWarfare
-Another one of my COD scripts
+Another one of my COD scripts (currently being utilised by https://eoagaming.com/forum/)

 ## History
 this script was originally made for myself, but later I decided to use it for a server, the community had some issues, and